piam/bjc-course/curriculum/04-Internet/readings/01-internet.md

 Visualizing Internet Routes
 ---------------------------
+Find a partner to work on the lab together!

 Point your browser to this [Internet route visualizing tool](http://www.monitis.com/traceroute/).

-This will show you the route from a computer (by default in Washington) to another computer in the world.
+This will show you the route from a computer (by default near Seattle, WA, USA).
+If you want to start from locations in Europe and Asia/Pacific, you can use the tabs to change the computer you start from.

 ![trace_route](trace_route.png)

 Below we have a list of interesting servers from all over the world.
 Pick one (or use your own choice) by copying and pasting it into the input field at the top of the page.
 Now, click "Start Test".
-Make sure to try at least one server with interesting suffixes like .br, .au, or .tw.
+Make sure to try at least three servers, each from a different country.

 * ct.cs.ubc.ca (Vancouver, Canada)
 * www.mars.dti.ne.jp (Japan, Tokyo)